livebook-dev/livebook/docs/teams/oidc_groups.md

 2. **Configured your OIDC identity provider** to include group information in the ID tokens:
    - **Okta**: [Customize tokens with a groups claim](https://developer.okta.com/docs/guides/customize-tokens-groups-claim/main/)
+   - **Google Workspace**: Group-membersghip data is included by a mechanism that's specific to Google Workspace
+   - **Others**: Search your identity provider's documentation for how to add a groups claim to the ID token

 ## Configuration